tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Channel Surf makes it easy get started with Microsoft Teams.
-Quickly re-create your existing Slack channel structure, and bulk create new  channels.
+Quickly re-create your existing Slack channel structure, and bulk create new channels in Microsoft Teams.
 Let's get started!

 ## Identify your destination Team

 Use the Microsoft Teams app to create the Team you want to place your re-created or new channels within.
 Then, decide if you want to:
 * Add entirely new channels

-	You'll edit a file called "channels.json" that contains the name and, optionally, description of the channels you want to create.
+	You'll edit a file called "channels.json" that contains the name and description of the channels you want to create.
 * Re-create Slack channels

 	You can create a Slack Team export on a self-service basis as a Slack Team Owner or Admin.
-Then, download the export file and tell Channel Surf its location.
+Download the export file and tell Channel Surf its location.
 We'll scan it and re-create the Slack channel structure in Teams.
 It's that easy!

 NOTE: Channel Surf uses features of the Microsoft Graph currently in preview (beta).
 You may encounter unexpected errors and changes in behavior.
 We'll do our best to keep up.